xvonabur/minimongo-cache/README.md

 ### Why not Meteor?

-While MongoDB is kind of convenient on the client, I don't trust it on the server and I am afraid of magical conflict resolution.
+While MongoDB is kind of convenient on the client, I may want a different database (or databases) on the server and I am afraid of magical conflict resolution.
 Also their primary UI solution is still Blaze and I prefer React -- I think their Tracker system may have extra performance costs to support it (though I may be wrong!)

 ## FAQ